pyvista/pyvista/doc/user-guide/data_model.rst

 This instance has several attributes to access the underlying data of the mesh.
-For example, if you wish to access or modify the points of the mesh, you can simply access the points attribute with: attr:`points <pyvista.core.dataset.DataSet.points>`.
+For example, if you wish to access or modify the points of the mesh, you can simply access the points attribute with :attr:`points <pyvista.core.dataset.DataSet.points>`.

 .. jupyter-execute::

    >>> mesh.points

-The connectivity can also be accessed from the :attr:`cells
+The connectivity can also be accessed from the :attr:`faces <pyvista.PolyData.faces>` attribute with:
-<pyvista.PolyData.cells>` attribute with:

 .. jupyter-execute::

    >>> mesh.faces

-Or we could simply get `__repr__` of the mesh with:
+Or we could simply get the representation of the mesh with:

 .. jupyter-execute::